utopia-group/TypeT5/README.md

 - All `.py` scripts below can be run via `pipenv run python <script-name.py>`.
 For `.ipynb` notebooks, make sure you select the pipenv environment as the kernel.
 You can run all unit tests by running `pipenv run pytest` at the project root.

 If you are not using pipenv:
-- Make sure to add the environment variables in `.env` to your shell environment when you run the scripts (needed by the parsing library).
+- Make sure to add the environment variables in the [.env](.env) file to your shell environment when you run the scripts (needed by the parsing library).
 - We also provided a [requirements.txt](requirements.txt) file for you to install the dependencies via `pip install -r requirements.txt`.